Test, validate, and iterate designs more easily than ever before in a cloud-based platform.

 Why Is Online Simulation with SimScale Needed for This Application?

-A pump impeller needs to be simulated and evaluated early in the design process to determine the performance of different pump impeller designs.
+A pump impeller needs to be simulated and evaluated early in the design process to determine the optimal design.
+However, the high cost of hardware and steep learning curves of traditional, on-premises tools leave many designers to feel that simulation is not an option.

-Using CFD simulation from SimScale, you can evaluate parameters of interest like the pressure head and hydraulic efficiency.
+Using CFD simulation from SimScale, designers can evaluate parameters of interest, such as the pressure head and hydraulic efficiency.
 Users can also use FEA to test the stress and strain applied to pump impellers, as well as pressure from the water flow.
+Additionally, SimScale offers thermodynamic analysis that can benefit engineers dealing with specific heat parameters within their application.

 This project simulates a centrifugal water pump using the Multiple Reference Frame Model (MRF) approach.
 This evaluation explains the importance of simulating your design, as the performance of any pump depends on a series of factors.